Siniša Gogić: Coaching career

 At the age of 42 he became manager in Olympiacos' youth academies and after that at the age of 44 he was the manager of Cypriot team Apollon Limassol FC.
 On 14 September 2008 he was named as assistant coach at Red Star Belgrade, then on 9 May 2009 became the head coach at Red Star Belgrade, replacing Čedomir Janevski.
 On 12 June 2009, Gogić agreed with Panetolikos F.C. chairman Fotis Kostoulas to take over as manager of Panetolikos, replacing Vasilis Dalaperas.
 On 18 February 2010, he signed for Shenzhen Ruby.
 He managed the youth team of Olympiacos during the 2011–12 season.

-In June 2012, Gogić was hired by newly relegated to the Football League side Ergotelis, who had set their sights at instant re-promotion to the Superleague.
+In June 2012, Gogić was hired by newly relegated to the Football League side Ergotelis, who had set their sights at instant re-promotion to the Super League.
 He led the club for 9 1/2 months, boasting an impressive 12−5−3 record at the end of the competition first round.
 However, Ergotelis' performance dropped significantly during the second round, as the team struggled at home and away to secure more points for promotion, and dropped below 3rd place on the league table.
 After managing a sub-par 3−5−3 record during the second round of the competition, the club's board of directors decided to terminate Gogić's contract on 16 April 2013.

 In May 2013, Gogić was hired by Iraklis.

 In January 2023, he was hired as an assistant to Vladimir Ivić by the Russian club FC Krasnodar.